The Social Network

 Steelman the debate

-One reasonable critique is that The Social Network mythologizes Facebook’s creation too elegantly, turning messy social harm into cool velocity.
+One reasonable critique is that The Social Network mythologizes Facebook’s creation too elegantly, turning messy social harm into cool velocity and making tech ambition look more seductive than it deserves.
 The best defense is that the elegance is the diagnosis.
 Fincher makes ambition seductive on purpose so the emotional vacancy underneath it can register even harder.
+The movie is not saying the platform is noble.
+It is asking why the origin story felt so thrilling before the bill came due.